merlin-grace/Buisness-Website/README.md

-# Buisness-Website 🏙
+# Business-Website 🏙

-## Buisness Website 🏙
+## Business Website 🏙

-- Buisness website to the Top Tech companies , using HTML, CSS & JAVASCRIPT.
+- Business website to the Top Tech companies , using HTML, CSS & JAVASCRIPT.
 - Compatible with  devices and with a beautiful and pleasant user interface.